 A tour of Melk, Austria, was definitely a highlight!

 Towering above the town of Melk is the 11th-century Melk Abbey monastery.

-The Wachau Valley in Austria is the most scenic stretches of the Danube, snaking around mountains and beautiful towns like Krems.
+The Wachau Valley in Austria is the most scenic stretch of the Danube, snaking around mountains and beautiful towns like Krems.

 We took a special “lights tour” of Budapest to see top night views.

 The Castle district and Trinity Square on the Castle Hill in Budapest is a must to explore since it’s a UNESCO World Heritage site.